EspressoSystems/orbit-actions/migration/README.md

     - PROXY_ADMIN_ADDRESS: The address of the proxy admin for your rollup on the parent chain.

-    - UPGRADE_TIMESTAMP: The unix timestamp you wish to perform the ArbOS upgrade at.

     - READER_ADDRESS: The address of a 4844 blob reader contract.
 This is relevant if the parent chain in your deployment    is not an arbitrum chain.
 If it is an arbitrum chain, this can be set to the zero address.

     - IS_USING_FEE_TOKEN: A boolean representing if this chaing is using a fee token, This is important for constructing    the sequencer inbox, and shouldn't be deviated from your current deployment.